Lythenas/dotfiles/README.md

 ### Vim

 I use the native package manager of vim 8 (see https://shapeshed.com/vim-packages/ for a description).
 This means that all vim packages are git repositories themselves and are included as submodules in this repository.
-To update those packages you can `cd` into their directories and `git pull` manually.
-Or to update all of them at once use `git submodule update --remote`.
+Before you can use any of the packages you need to run `git submodule init && git submodule update --remote`.
+To update the submodules use `git submodule update --remote` in this repository.